Data-Science-in-Mechanical-Engineering/mixed_precision_for_JAX/README.md

 ## Introduction

 This repository offers a tool for training JAX models using mixed precision, called **mpx**.
 It builds upon [JMP](https://github.com/google-deepmind/jmp)—another mixed precision library for JAX—but extends its capabilities.
-I discovered that JMP does not support arbitrary PyTrees and is particularly incompatible with models developed using [Equinox](https://docs.kidger.site/equinox/).
-To overcome these limitations, I created mpx, which leverages Equinox's flexibility to work with any PyTree.
+JMP does not support arbitrary PyTrees and is particularly incompatible with models developed using [Equinox](https://docs.kidger.site/equinox/). mpx overcomes these limitations, by leveraging Equinox's flexibility to work with any PyTree.

 ## Basics of Mixed Precision Training